andrew/ultimate-awesome/README.md

 - [awesome-saas](https://github.com/nekanero/awesome-saas) - A curated list of Software as a Service (SaaS) tools.
 - [awesome-nym](https://github.com/notrustverify/awesome-nym) - A curated list of resources about Nym.
 - [awesome](https://github.com/osmosis-labs/awesome) - List of public resources, documents, and tools for Osmosis.
+- [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
+Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [Awesome-Buddhism](https://github.com/sirredbeard/Awesome-Buddhism) - A collection of resources on Buddhism. .
 - [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.